BugReportOnWeb/chatbot/README.md

     npx expo start
     ```

-    - The client will start running on `http://<NETWORK_ADDRESS>:8081`
+    - The client will start running on `exp://<NETWORK_ADDRESS>:8081`

     - Scan the generated QR to view the UI on Expo app (on your devise).

-4. Backend (FastAPI):
+4. Server (FastAPI):
-    - Navigate to the backend directory:
+    - Navigate to the server directory:
     ```bash
     cd server
     ```